tbmreza/hh200-docs/docs/index.md

 duration < 1000
 ```

-All in all, hh200 doesn't compete with Postman GUI; agrees with
+Conceptually, hh200 doesn't compete with Postman GUI; agrees with
 the above python approach where complexity is preferably hidden; and ultimately aspires to be more modern Hurl.

 The following extensions to the above test scenario might help weighing whether
-hh200 serves your taste decently well.
+hh200 serves your taste decently well!

 - insert another endpoint call after "get token"
 - reorder the endpoint calls